 Who Can Submit a CEU Proposal

 Submission of a program application does not automatically result in program approval.
 Individuals, businesses, and associations judged competent by the PMD will be approved to offer continuing education.
 Sponsors or instructors usually are responsible for submitting program applications.
 A sponsor is an individual or organization who coordinates continuing education programs.
 An instructor is the individual who actually teaches the course.
 Attendees may also submit program applications.

 Instructors are approved to teach specific courses; approval for one course does not guarantee approval for another.
 Instructors are expected to have substantial education, training or work experience in the subjects they wish to teach.
 This may be demonstrated by:

 - A college or university degree in a field related to the topic; or

-- or recognition by the OPM as a credentialed expert
+- recognition by the PMD as a credentialed expert

 When to Apply

-The approval process can be somewhat lengthy since program applications are reviewed and approved by OPM staff in the order they are received.
-It is best to apply for approval at least six (6) weeks in advance of the scheduled course date.
+The approval process can sometimes be a lengthy process since programs applied for must be reviewed and approved by PMD staff.
+This is done in the order they are received.
+We recommend you apply for approval at least six (6) weeks in advance of the scheduled course date.